XRPLF/xrpl-dev-portal/content/concept-freeze.md

 }
 ```

-(**Reminder**: Never transmit your account secret to an untrusted server or over an insecure channel.)
+**Caution:** Never send your secret key to an untrusted server or over an insecure channel.

 ### Using RippleAPI ###